|

 was hilarious, and I got it published—my first religion

+humor piece.
+So you stuck with religion?
 Yes, among other subjects.
 It occurred to me that few people

 write humorously about religion.
 A lot of writers I know don’t